 Not all AI agent consulting is the same, and the price differences are real.

-| AI agent consulting (prototype only) | Working demo, proof of concept, architecture sketch | Production hardening, observability, rollback, named ownership |
+| AI agent consulting (prototype only) | Working demo, proof of concept, architecture sketch | Buyers mistake a convincing demo for a production-ready operating system | What is explicitly out of scope until production hardening? |

 What most guides miss: The total cost of an AI agent engagement is not the build cost.
 It is the build cost plus production hardening plus managed operations – three separate line items that most vendor pages collapse into one vague number.
 Buyers who budget only for the prototype consistently discover that hardening costs as much as the build, and that someone needs to own the system after launch.